anh-vudinh/Phase-4-Group-Project--Movie-Database-front/README.md

 - adjusted element layout of movie card text so it's easier to customize
 - adjusted movieContainer to display-flex column with align items centered
+- adjusted headerinfosmall's center-line to line up with headerinfobig's center-line
+- added button to replace trailer with full movie if available for free on youtube
-- adjusted headerinfosmall's center-line to line up with headerinfobig's center-line ** for some reason upcoming eventually stops populating movie cards, have not yet noticed a pattern
+- added logic to only display button if free movie is available ** for some reason upcoming eventually stops populating movie cards, have not yet noticed a pattern